Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 skip_character_set_client_handshake

-What didn't work and why
+Methods that didn't work and why

-Let's try creating a schema with COLLATE specified.
+Let's try creating a schema using COLLATE.

 Specify default_collation_for_utf8mb4